MITgcm/MITgcm/doc/examples/examples.rst

 Discrete Numerical Configuration
 --------------------------------

 The domain is discretized with a uniform grid spacing in the horizontal set to :math:`\Delta x=\Delta y=20` km, so that there are sixty grid cells in the :math:`x` and :math:`y` directions.
-Vertically the model is configured with a single layer with depth, :math:`\Delta z`, of 5000 m.
+Vertically the model is configured using a single layer in depth, :math:`\Delta z`, of 5000 m.

 Numerical Stability Criteria